Gloxide/2096/README.md

 *This is the demo version, witch is different from the full story*

 The current release is the development of the demo release

+i am currently working on this projet when i have time and currently i am focusing on school, there will be occasional updates soon. before i get the updates out i need to re write the code so it is more understandable and easy to work with, if i didnt my life would be very annoying to have to remember every little thing. so for now it is postponed so that i can focus on school but also re-write the project. this re-write will also make it easier to have many more modes.